Defining nur tasks

 Details:

-• Boolean/switch flags must NOT be typed, they still we be of type bool
+• Boolean/switch flags must NOT be typed, they still will be of type bool

 • Those can only receive the values true/false, with false being the default